scottinet/resume/README.md

 Give me routine and I get bored, I lose my motivation... and I leave.

-If that's possible, I would like to work for a company with a modern/Agile mindset, where people actually spend their time collaborating, working, improving, teaching and innovating.
+I would like to work for a company with a modern/Agile mindset, where people actually spend their time collaborating, working, improving, teaching and innovating.
 If that's not possible, then I will still gladly hear what you've got to offer in terms of salary, holidays and other advantages.

 # Experiences